Margaret Sanger, Birth Control Advocate, Founder, Planned Parenthood

 Margaret Higgins Sanger – Your Invisible Mentor

-As a midwife, Margaret Higgins Sangerwas frequently asked what the secret was to preventing a pregnancy.
+As a midwife, Margaret Higgins Sanger was frequently asked what the secret was to prevent a pregnancy.
 There were no secrets and at the time physicians did not learn about contraceptives during their studies.
 She opened the first birth control clinic in Brooklyn in 1916.
-Sanger coined the term birth control, and founded the Birth Control League which morphed into Planned Parenthood Federation of America.
+Sanger coined the term birth control, and founded the Birth Control League, which morphed into Planned Parenthood Federation of America.

 Name: Margaret Higgins Sanger